Appropriations 101

 Regular Appropriations (Budget Authority)

-Source: House Appropriations Committee, Senate Appropriations Committee, CBO estimate of H.R.
-2617, Office of Management and Budget, CQ.
+Source: House Appropriations Committee, Senate Appropriations Committee, CBO estimate for FY 2024 Consolidated Appropriations Act, CBO estimate for FY 2024 Consolidated Appropriations Act, Office of Management and Budget.

-^the Senate total is expected to adhere to the cap as enacted in the Fiscal Responsibility Act; the House may limit its total to the FY 2022 level.
+^The House and Senate totals are expected to adhere to the cap as enacted in the Fiscal Responsibility Act.

 Each subcommittee proposes a bill that ultimately must pass both chambers of Congress and be signed by the President to take effect.
 Although the budget process calls for 12 individual bills, all of them are often combined into what is known as an omnibus appropriations bill, and sometimes a few are combined into what has been termed a minibus appropriations bill.